 While States take terrorism very seriously as a security threat, they do not necessarily always ensure adequate support to victims and their families.
 Victims of terrorism and their families need focused and dedicated mechanisms to ensure that their rights as individuals are upheld and protected.

-The UN Global Counter-Terrorism Strategy directly addresses the issue of victims of terrorist acts.
+The UN Global Counter-Terrorism Strategy directly addresses the issue of victims of terrorism.
 It lists measures to confront the spread of terrorism, including how to counter the "dehumanisation of victims of terrorism in all its forms and manifestations".
 It also encourages the creation of national systems of assistance, which would "promote the needs of victims of terrorism and their families and facilitate the normalisation of their lives".

-UNODC works together with Member States to strengthen the implementation of national legislation and policies that support and protect victims of acts of terrorism.
+UNODC works together with Member States to strengthen the implementation of national legislation and policies that support and protect victims of terrorism.
 We do this in close partnership with governments, victims’ organizations and civil society groups.

 Victims of terrorism have a central role to play in ensuring effective investigation and prosecution of terrorist cases.
 They contribute to collecting evidence, providing testimonies, identifying perpetrators and also countering extremist narratives.